Community notes reduce engagement with and diffusion of false information online: Additional Details Concerning Data Collection and Processing

-Data was not available concerning which note was actually shown alongside a post at a given time.
-When calculating post-level statistics related to the note that a post received, e.g., post's reading grade level in Figure~\ref{fig:4}, we take a weighted average across the different notes that appeared with a post, where weights are proportional to the amount of time in the 48 hours after note attachment that each individual note spent rated as~helpful.
+Data was not available on which note was actually shown alongside a post at a given time.
+When calculating post-level statistics related to the note a post received---e.g., a note's reading grade level in \textit{Main Text, Fig.~4}---we take a weighted average across the different notes that appeared with the post, with weights proportional to the amount of time each individual note was rated as ``helpful'' during the 48 hours after note attachment.